dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-2.md

 ## To Start

-* setup and clone a github repo using github classroom here: [https://classroom.github.com/g/hyGnTHEh](https://classroom.github.com/g/hyGnTHEh)
-* first person in your group to click the link above will provision the repo and name it
-* second person in your group should just click the link above also and select the proper group to be added to it
+🚀 setup and clone a github repo using github classroom here: [https://classroom.github.com/g/rM_zQP7v](https://classroom.github.com/g/rM_zQP7v).
+If working in a group, the first person to accept the invite via the link above should name the repo, the "team" in GitHub Classroom.
+The second person should still use the same link above but then select the name of the team already created.
+GitHub Classroom will then generate a repository for you from a template that includes a README.md file to fill out.

+🚀 Clone this repository and then do all your hack-a-thing work in the repository.
+To submit your hack-a-thing simply commit and push, and then submit the link to the repo on Canvas.

 ## README